waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ### `peerId`

 The `peerId` option specifies the peer to query.
-If omitted, a pseudo-random peer is selected from the connected `Store` peers.
+A pseudo-random peer is selected from the connected `Store` peers if omitted.

 ```js
 const queryOptions = {